-Just like bulking, the term ‘cutting’ is pretty common around the gym.
+Just like bulking, the term ‘cutting’ is pretty common in the fitness world.

-For many guys, getting ‘cut’ or ‘ripped’ is seen as the end goal of all of that time spent working out…
+For many people, getting ‘cut’ or ‘ripped’ is seen as the end goal of all of that time spent working out…

 Simply put, cutting can be defined as deliberately trying to lose weight, in the form of body fat, which is accomplished by eating fewer calories than you normally do.

 The goal of cutting, then, is to get that ripped look, with visible muscles and abs – which is just not possible unless you are at a certain low level of body fat.